WebAssembly/spec/spectec/test-prose/TEST.md

     - externtype is (MEM memtype).
     - the memory type memtype is valid.
   - Or:
-    - externtype is (TAG tagtype).
+    - externtype is (TAG typeuse).
-    - the tag type tagtype is valid.
+    - typeuse is valid.
+    - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC functype).

 Externtype_ok/func
-- the external type (FUNC deftype) is valid if:
+- the external type (FUNC typeuse) is valid if:
-  - the defined type deftype is valid.
+  - the type use typeuse is valid.
-  - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC functype).
+  - The :ref:`expansion <aux-expand-typeuse>` of the context C is the composite type (FUNC functype).

 Externtype_ok/global
 - the external type (GLOBAL globaltype) is valid if: